ibmresilient/resilient-community-apps/fn_rest_api/README.md

 ### Key Features
 * Make REST API requests to external web services.
-* Request body, headers and cookies now support complex structures just as nested key-value pairs and lists by JSON format.
+* Request body, headers, query parameters and cookies now support complex structures just as nested key-value pairs and lists by JSON format.
 * Response is returned in both JSON and text format.
 * Ability to substitute sensitive information that are specified in the inputs for values that are in the app.config.
 * Make REST API requests to multiple endpoints.
+* Ability to retry requests on failure.
+* Authenticate with endpoints that supports OAuth Authentication.

 ---